 Such actions may also explain why so many people cling to public storage or are even fortunate enough to have sufficient storage of their own and also use it.
 A quick look into my office revealed that six video cassettes still survived my recent tidying mania — to put it more nicely: my progress in death cleaning, the aforementioned minimalism project.

 And should an interested collector be found, I'd be happy if I didn't have to throw those six videocassettes in the trash as well.

-A few years ago I ran my own website about movies, similar to the one that Liegeradler continues to run about cinemas.
+A few years ago I ran my own website about movies, similar to what "liegeradler" continues to run about cinemas.
 I also had a very extensive collection of film quotes there.
 Both fell victim to my clean-up years ago.